risingwavelabs/risingwave-docs/docs/guides/aws-privatelink-setup.md

     );
     ```

+7. Create a source or sink with AWS PrivateLink connection.
-7. Finally, use the `CREATE SOURCE` command to create a Kafka source with PrivateLink connection.
+    - Use the `CREATE SOURCE` command to create a Kafka source with PrivateLink connection.
 For more details on the syntax, see the [Ingest data from Kafka](/create-source/create-source-kafka.md) topic.
 Here is an example of connecting to a Kafka source through AWS PrivateLink.

     ```sql
     CREATE SOURCE tcp_metrics_rw (